 Diane is also a Leader at 4th Rossendale Brownie pack, where for the last 8 years she has encouraged and supported girls aged 7-10 to learn social skills, work together, be tolerant and respect diversity whilst carrying out the most important part of the guiding philosophy – having fun.

-Adrian is a Qualified CIMA accountant and studied Corporate Finance at London Business School.
+Adrian studied a BSc in Geography and Geology at Manchester University, is a Qualified CIMA accountant and studied Corporate Finance at London Business School.

 Dot Thomson (Chair)